The third objective of the Education area of our mission is to offer the Aging and Health Minor.

 Society and Diversity (1 of 16 course options from AAS, AGH, ANT, CJS, ECO, LCE, POR, PHL and SOC)

 Ethics or Data Analytics or Fieldwork (1 of 12 course options from AGH, BIO, ECO, MTH, PHL and PSY)

 *Note: If the student is a psychology major, then three of the four elective courses (9 credits) must come from non-psychology courses.

 Course Descriptions are available in COIN or in the UMass Dartmouth catalog.
 [Dr. Andrew Revell and other faculty with course prerequisites for "majors only" can be waived for otherwise qualifying students.
 Please contact the course instructor in those cases.]

 FALL 2014 Registration: The required Psy301 Adulthood and Aging course (open to all majors) will be offered in Fall 2014 and Elective Courses (such as Psy423 Healthy Psychology) are also available.
-Other course options can be obtained from the Gerontology Center Office.
+SPRING 2015 REGISTRATION: NUR105 and PSY475 will be available, among others.